-When shopping for a life insurance policy, it is often best to stick with large companies that have a stellar reputation.
+Get a policy from a large company with a great reputation.
 Smaller companies may not have the financial wherewithal to cover your losses when a payout is needed most.

 Don’t buy insurance policies that pay huge finders fees to the agent who sold it to you.
 The commission is what the insurance broker/agent gets paid.
 This cost is usually included in the premium price and can drive your price up significantly.
 “No load” policies can save you money if you can find an insurance company that will sell you such a policy directly.